gibbok/notes-next-js/nextjs-13.md

 Data fetching
 It will be possible to fetch data inside multiple segments in a route.
 This is different from the pages directory, where data fetching was limited to the page-level.
+Data fetching can be performed in the layout.
+You can also fetch data in multiple segments of a route.
+For example, a layout that fetches data can also wrap a page that fetches its own data.

+Statically generated routes improve this further, as the client navigation reuses the cache (Server Components data) and doesn't recompute work, leading to less CPU time because you're rendering a snapshot of the Server Components.

+(getServerSideProps and getStaticProps) can only be used in Server Components in the app f